Fraxul/hmdcam/README.md

 This application is designed for camera passthrough to a head-mounted display.
-It runs on the Nvidia Jetson family of SoCs and has been developed/tested against the Lenovo Explorer, HP VR1000, and HTC Vive, but should work on any HMD supported by Monado.
+It runs on the Nvidia Jetson Orin family of SoCs and has been developed/tested against 1st-gen Windows Mixed Reality HMDs (Lenovo Explorer, HP VR1000), but should work on any HMD supported by Monado.

 Features:
 - Distortion-corrected monoscopic and stereoscopic views positioned in 3d space